 We offer exceptional value for money investment

-We work in areas where we can make a big impact for a small outlay, providing education for as little as $1 per child per week
+We work in areas where a small cost can make a big impact, providing education for as little as $1 per child per week.

 We form global education partnerships to fund each school

 UWS match each school with more affluent partner schools to fund the school build and ongoing support